Botanical Name: Kalanchoe daigremontiana

 All parts of Kalanchoe daigremontiana are poisonous.
 Keep it out of the reach of children or pets -- it may be fatal if ingested.

 You'll find these succulents for sale by many names: Mother of Thousands, Devil's Backbone, Alligator Plant and Mexican Hat Plant.
 Look for the botanical name Kalanchoe daigremontiana to be sure you're getting this plant.

 Height: Up to 2-1/2 ft (75 cm)

 Water: Water thoroughly, then allow top 2 inches of soil to dry out between waterings.
 Cut back on watering in winter, but don't allow soil to dry out completely.
-Avoid getting the leaves wet to prevent rot.
-Water the potting mix or water from the bottom.
+Water the potting mix or water from the bottom to avoid getting the leaves wet because they may rot.
 Also, remember to always use room-temperature water when watering your houseplants.